Skip to content

 athenahealth — CallMyDoc's most mature integration.
 Automated task creation, chart note write-back, patient matching, and scheduling integration. athenahealth practices see the fastest time-to-value because the integration handles the full call-to-chart workflow automatically.

-eClinicalWorks — Full call documentation automation with structured task routing. eClinicalWorks practices benefit from CallMyDoc's ability to create telephone encounter notes that match their existing documentation workflows.
+eClinicalWorks (Coming Soon) — Full call documentation automation with structured task routing. eClinicalWorks practices benefit from CallMyDoc's ability to create telephone encounter notes that match their existing documentation workflows.

 Altera Digital Health (TouchWorks) — Enterprise-grade integration for larger health systems and multi-specialty groups running the Altera/Allscripts platform.